Extensive Home Recording Studio Equipment List

 Plan ahead and work out which pieces of gear you need when starting out to make sure you get the most out of your budget.

-Start out with gear that is well recommended but also affordable, and as your skills and your audio engineer's ears develop you'll be in a better position to get the best gear for your home studio going forward.
+The bottom line is to start out with gear that is well-recommended but also affordable.
+As your skills and your audio engineer’s ears develop, you’ll be in a better position to get the best gear for your home studio going forward.

 I'm interested in setting up a home VO recording studio.
 Any recommendations for a good quality mic for a women's voice recording?
 AKG C414 Thanks!